MicrosoftDocs/azure-docs/articles/defender-for-iot/how-to-configure-agent-based-solution.md

 Defender for IoT allows you to store security alerts, recommendations, and raw security data, in your Log Analytics workspace.
 Log Analytics ingestion in IoT Hub is set to **off** by default in the Defender for IoT solution.
 It is possible, to attach Defender for IoT to a Log Analytic workspace, and to store the security data there as well.

-There are two types of information stored by default in your Log Analytics workspace by Defender for IoT;
+There are two types of information stored by default in your Log Analytics workspace by Defender for IoT:

 - Security alerts.

 - Recommendations.